 For example, you don’t get a ‘feel’ of the pieces – seeing art in person can be much more beneficial than viewing images of the auction lots online.

 Although you may be familiar with many terms used in an art auction, some terms may be more difficult to understand.
 Below, we are going to outline the definitions of some terms you may hear in an art auction.

-- Appraisal – an evaluation of the market value of a piece of art.
-A valuations team will often compare a piece of art with similar works that have been recently sold.
+Appraisal: an evaluation of the market value of a piece of art.
+A valuation team will often compare a piece of art with similar works that have recently been sold.
 The appraisal will typically determine the presale auction estimate.

-- Bid Increment – the amount that each bid is increased by.
-Often, auctioneers will set the bid increment as 10% – meaning that each bid should be around 10% higher than the previous bid.
+Bid increment: the amount that each bid is increased by.
+Often, auctioneers will set the bid increment at 10%, meaning that each bid should be around 10% higher than the previous bid.

-- Fair warning – the warning given by the auctioneer that the hammer is about to come down.
+A fair warning is the warning given by the auctioneer that the hammer is about to come down.
 This gives attendees a final chance to increase their bids.

-- Paddle – when you attend an auction, you will be given a paddle.
-You raise the battle to place a bid.
+Paddle: When you attend an auction, you will be given a paddle.
+You raise the paddle to place a bid.
 The auctioneer will record your paddle number if you win the auction.